Dinitrogen trioxide

-Dinitrogen trioxide is only isolable at low temperatures, i.e. in the liquid and solid phases.
+Dinitrogen trioxide is only isolable at low temperatures (i.e., in the liquid and solid phases).
 In liquid and solid states, it has a deep blue color.
-At higher temperatures the equilibrium favors the constituent gases, with Kdiss = 193 kPa (25 °C).
+At higher temperatures the equilibrium favors the constituent gases, with KD = 193 kPa (25°C).

 This compound is sometimes called "nitrogen trioxide", but this name properly refers to another compound, the (uncharged) nitrate radical •NO3.